Getting Older, Older, Old!

 Most of the planets in our universe were discovered by some guy looking up saying, “Hey, lookee there.”
 And another guy saying, “That right there, that ain’t no star, Jed, that’s a damned planet.”
 That’s how most planets were first discovered, as far back as 1,000 BC.
 Neptune was different.
 Neptune is too faint to be seen by the naked eye.
 Neptune had to be theorized and mathematically predicted.

 When it comes to the discovery of planets, there’s basically two stories.
-The unofficial record involved some guy spotting a Saturn, but he was an ancient who didn’t know anything about “the record”.
-Once the record was established, another guy beat everyone else to get his name on the record for being the “first to spot Saturn.”
+There’s the story that we learn from the record and the one from the unofficial record.
+The hard-to-verify unofficial record involved some guy spotting what we call Saturn, but he was an ancient who didn’t know anything about “the record”.
+Once we went about establishing a record, some other guy beat all the other guys to get his name on the record for being the “first to spot Saturn.”
+We went back and checked the unofficial record and made some corrections, but sometimes we didn’t.

 “Crock of stuff is what it is,” the naysayers say whenever we talk about the first to discover celestial bodies.
 “There was always someone who discovered it first, before the record existed, AND, and someone would’ve discovered all of these planets eventually.
 Most of these names we applaud and memorialize were just right time, right place opportunists.
 We’re not talking dots of light in the sky when we talk about planets.
 We’re talking about massive complex bodies that have their own geology, weather, and sometimes even their own atmosphere or moons.
 They’re huge honking worlds in their own right that would’ve eventually been discovered by someone.
 The whole idea behind celebrating the humans who first discovered a planet is so ridiculous that it’s hardly even worth talking about.